 DURATION TITLE DETAILS 35 Minutes From Ideas to Action Task: follow the steps below to create your very own mash - up!
 Participants should be provided with a printed 2-page worksheets downloaded from Link #1 - alternatively a Google Jamboard could be created for participants to collaborate on if this is activity is being done virtually.
 STEP 1 - FRAME - Articulate the challenge as a How Might We statement.
 STEP 2 - NARROW - Pick two broad, unrelated categories, like hospitals and hotels or waiting rooms and schools.
 Think outside your industry.
 STEP 3 - GENERATE - Starting with one category at a time, list as many elements of these two experiences you can in two minutes.
 STEP 4 - MASH-UP - Combine items from the two lists to ideate as many new products, services or experiences as you can.
-At Step 4 set a timer for approx. 10 minutes to provide some constraints for the activity and spur on even more ideas!
-20 Minutes Debrief Debrief is led by the facilitator and the participants share their results and opinions from their tasks, discussing the methods used and their achievements.
+At Step 4 set a timer for approx. 10 minutes to provide some constraints for the activity and spur on even more ideas! for the activity and spur on even more ideas: 20 Minutes Debrief Debrief is led by the facilitator and the participants can share their results and opinions from their tasks, discussing the methods used and their achievements.